 An increasingly complex future for multi-cloud ops teams

 As organizations adopt hybrid, multi-cloud environments, network and infrastructure teams will face serious blind spots with siloed tools impacting their ability to identify and troubleshoot problems.

-Public cloud and cloud-native application infrastructure have introduced incredible new ways to build and deploy applications.
+Public cloud and cloud-native application infrastructure have introduced incredible new ways to build and deploy applications (including cloud-native network functions).
 Along with this convenience has come the need to understand and operate complex virtual networks, service mesh architectures, hybrid, multi-region, and multi-cloud networking.

 To learn even more about mastering the operational aspects of multi-cloud deployments, please download our guide, Network and Application Observability for Multi-Cloud Ops Teams.